Kaikukortti

 The aim of Kaikukortti is to improve the opportunities of people who are financially hard pressed to enjoy art and culture.

-Read more about Kaikukortti on the national website(extrernal link)
+Read more about Kaikukortti on the national website(external link, opens in a new window)

-You can use the Kaikukortti card to get free tickets to, for example, the theatre, festivals or concerts.
+The Kaikukortti card can be used to get free tickets to, for example, festivals, concerts, dance performances or the theatre.
+You can also pay for courses provided by the Espoo Adult Education Centre or Esbo Arbis with a Kaikukortti.
 Kaikukortti is personal and free of charge.
 Kaikukortti is valid for a year at a time.

 You are eligible for Kaikukortti, if: